summerhayesh/NBA-MVP-ML-model/README.md

 Then it asks the which years the user would like to use for training and which machine learning algorithm to use, and gives provides the user the average precision of the said model

 <img src="https://github.com/summerhayesh/NBA-MVP-ML-model/blob/main/Model.png">

-**The original files used for training the algorithms are attached in "csvFiles"**

 ## Future improvements:
   - Implement a basic GUI